zowe/imperative/README.md

 ## Versioning
 Imperative CLI Framework uses Semantic Versioning (SemVer) for versioning.
 For more information, see the [Semantic Versioning](https://semver.org/) website.

-## Licencing Imperative CLI Framework
+## Licensing Imperative CLI Framework
 For Imperative CLI Framework licensing rules, requirements, and guidelines, see [LICENSE](LICENSE).